 Please see the dissertation completion fellowship requirements on the GSAS Policies website for complete eligibility requirements.

 Students are not eligible for a GSAS dissertation completion fellowship if they have already received a dissertation completion fellowship, whether from GSAS or an alternative late-stage writing fellowship from any other source, internal or external to Harvard.

 Application Instructions for Students

 Please note that the instructions for GSAS completion fellowships are also required for Graduate Prize Fellows, Presidential Scholars, and Ashford Fellows.
-The research centers and GSAS share a single application deadline of February 7, 2019, and a standard CARAT application form; application materials for individual centers and GSAS will vary.
+The research centers and GSAS share a single application deadline of February 11, 2022, and a standard CARAT application form; application materials for individual centers and GSAS will vary.
 For instructions for the participating research centers, be sure to consult the entries for the individual centers to which you are applying on the DCF webpage.
-All instructions and accompanying forms are available at the GSAS Fellowships Office website.
+All instructions and accompanying forms are available on the dissertation completion fellowships page.